Django bulk_update memory issue

 TheObject.objects.bulk_update(objs=objs_to_update, fields=["field3"], batch_size=250)

-Unfortunately for me, the way bulk_update works wasn’t what I expected, and it killed my migration with a SIGTERM. ☠️
+Unfortunately for me, the way bulk_update works wasn’t what I expected, and it killed my migration with a SIGTERM when I ran it in production. ☠️

 Investigating bulk_update

-Django first prepares a list of all when clauses, then creates the transaction, and finally executes the updates one by one in a loop.
+Django first prepares a list of all update clauses, then creates the transaction, and finally executes the updates one by one in a loop.

 I measured memory consumption from within bulk_update.
 After the for loop the memory increased to 4.8GB.
 The updates list ended up taking an extra 2.8GB.
 That’s more than all the data I loaded from the database.
 800MB more than I had available on the machine, which explained the SIGTERM.